koestler/go-iotdevice/generatorDevice/README.md

   * *Frequency*: Frequency measurement of the generator.

 ## Outputs
- * *Ignition*: Turns on the ignition or the generator or the command input of the generators own engine management.
+ * *Ignition*: Turns on the ignition of the generator or the command input of the generators own engine management.
  * *Starter*: Turns on the starter motor.
  * *Fan*: Turns on the enclosure fan.
  * *Output relay*: Connects the load to the generator.